Icinga/icinga2/doc/06-distributed-monitoring.md

 The Windows package also installs native [monitoring plugin binaries](06-distributed-monitoring.md#distributed-monitoring-windows-plugins) to get you started more easily.

+> **Note**
+>
+> Please note that Icinga 2 was designed to run as light-weight client on Windows.
+> There is no support for satellite instances.

 #### Windows Client Setup Start <a id="distributed-monitoring-setup-client-windows-start"></a>